 N2 = note finale session 2

-Semester 9 - This course may be followed in french or in english
+- Curriculum - Engineer IPID apprentice program - Semester 9 (this course may be followed in french or in english )

 Pepall, L., Richards D. and G. Norman (2008) Industrial Organization : Contemporary Theory and empirical applications, Wiley-Blackwell, 720p.

 Perloff, J.M. and D. Carlton (2004), Modern Industrial Organization, Pearson Education, 800p.